- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - Dr. Millie Hughes-Fulford was the first female civilian scientist in space.

-- Ann Williams is founder and artistic director of the Dallas Black Dance Theatre and a member of the Texas Women’s Hall of Fame.
+- Ann Williams is the founder of the Dallas Black Dance Theatre and a member of the Texas Women’s Hall of Fame.

 - Maryellen Hicks was the first African-American and first woman to serve on the Second Court of Appeals in Fort Worth.